kastdeur/lilydrum/README.md

 The original file can still be found at http://lsr.di.unimi.it/LSR/Snippet?id=970

-Currently, the most advanced score is MacKenzie Highlanders in 2-4_marches/mackenzie_highlanders.side.ly This score is used for most of the layout.
+Currently, the most advanced scores are for Lady MacKenzie of Fairburn in strathspeys/lady_mackenzie_of_fairburn/*.ly These scores are used for most of the layout.
+The scores include a side, tenor, bass, pipes, fullscore for drums and a regular fullscore.